csmangum/portfolio/Airbnb Price Prediction/README.md

 ***

 ## 2. Data Exploration
+I will look to predict daily listing price in the Los Angeles area.
+There are over 20,000 listings in the area with an average price around $126 a daily.
+Interestingly, the lowest daily price is $10 and the maximum all the way up to $10,000.

 ### Findings
 * Most hosts respond within an hour
 * Most hosts are neither verified or superhosts